effective-ember/ember-showcase/tests/dummy/app/templates/application.md

 This can be useful for documenting an addon, a styleguide or when writing a blog.

+`ember-showcase` comes with no styling - the component it provides are not meant to to be used as they come.
+The bundled componens of `ember-showcase` are primitives that you will use to build your own component abstraction for displaying interactive code samples that you style to your liking.

-`ember-showcase` comes with no styling.
-As it is meant as a base for your own abstraction on top of it you can style it as you see fit.
-The follwing guide walks you through the existing components in `ember-showcase` and how you could create your own component abstraction on top of it.
+The following guide walks you through the existing components in `ember-showcase` and how you can use it to  create your own component abstraction on top of it.

 ## Components